-This 2015 report includes an assessment of the rare Maryland state listed plant species found in Cove Point Marsh.
-2015 surveys were conducted on 29 June and 14 September.
-On 29 June the site was accessed on foot and on 14 September kayaks were used to conduct surveys.
-The most notable difference between the 2014 and 2015 surveys was the abundance of Ludwigia repens in wetland areas at Cove Point.
+This 2016 report includes an assessment of the rare Maryland state listed plant species found in Cove Point Marsh.
+2016 surveys were conducted on 13 June and 19 September.
+On 13 June the site was accessed on foot and on 19 September kayaks were used to conduct surveys.
+As first noted during the 2015 surveys, an abundance of Ludwigia repens along shoreline areas of the wetland at Cove Point was observed.
 Ludwigia repens is native to the southeastern United States but has recently and rapidly extended its range northward.
 Brown and Brown (1984) reported L. repens from only one station in Wicomico County.
 A few plants of L. repens were first observed in Cove Point Marsh in 2014.
-In 2016, it was observed to line the shoreline of the ponds in Cove Point Marsh is a strong competitor for habitat with Ammannia latifolia, Limnobium spongia, Sesuvium maritimum, and Fuirena pumila.
+In 2016, it continued to line the shoreline of the ponds in Cove Point Marsh is a strong competitor for habitat with Ammannia latifolia, Limnobium spongia, Sesuvium maritimum, and possibly to a lesser extent, Fuirena pumila.